A Baker’s Cyst is a pocket of fluid that appears as a bulge or lump behind the knee.

 The second and most important approach is gentle exercise, like walking.

 Walking produces gentle compression of the knee cartilage without excessive compression of existing fluid.

 Think of the cartilage like a kitchen sponge – gently squeezing it on and off will absorb more fluid into it.

 Once the cartilage has absorbed the fluid, that fluid will be absorbed back into the system and away from the knee.

 But more is not better when it comes to walking – a 20 minute walk is good but a 2 hour walk might cause aggravation and add new fluid to the knee.

 The preference is to conduct regular short walks throughout the day on firm flat ground.

 Need to know more about how to fix your Baker’s Cyst?

 See our self-management plan here.

-- Stretching the muscles around the knee is counterproductive as, although the knee feels tight, stretching will increase the pressure inside the knee and aggravate the cyst
+Although the knee feels tight, stretching will increase the pressure inside the knee and aggravate the cyst.